igobb/Sportradar_task/README.md

 1. Clone the repository to your local machine.
 2. Open the 'Sportradar_task' directory as a project in your IDE.
+3. Go to this page - https://cors-anywhere.herokuapp.com/corsdemo, when it opens, click on the button "Request temporary access to the demo server".
-3. In the terminal, enter one of the following commands:
+4. In the terminal, enter one of the following commands:

 ```
 npm start